humanmade/altis-faq/Developing on Altis/importing-database.md

 # How do I import an external database into an Altis environment?

 To import an external database dump into an Altis environment, the process will depend on how large the dump is you wish to import.
-For large database dumps (>10GB), [contact Altis support](https://docs.altis-dxp.com/guides/getting-help-with-altis/), and we will import the database on your behalf.
+For large database dumps (>=10GB), [contact Altis support](https://docs.altis-dxp.com/guides/getting-help-with-altis/), and we will import the database on your behalf.
 To import smaller databases, you'll predominately use the [CLI via Altis Dashboard](https://docs.altis-dxp.com/cloud/dashboard/cli/).

+Note: The Sandbox has a maximum 10GB of disk space available mounted to `/usr/src/app/`.

 ## Copying the dump to the Sandbox